nazklx/ddstar/README.md

 # ddstar
-Tool to make a Dungeons and Dragons character so I can learn Python.
+Made for Dungeons and Dragons(5e) to roll for characters, eventually will be made into a full-fledged character maker.
+Why?
+Learn basic Python.